web3-nomad/hedera-docs/tutorials/hello-world/create-fund-account.md

 Ok to proceed? (y)
 ```

-This seed phrase, will be used to generate the cryptographic keys for the accounts that you are about to create.
+This seed phrase will be used to generate the cryptographic keys for the accounts that you are about to create.
 {% endhint %}

 Copy the seed phrase.
 Replace `SEED_PHRASE` in the `.env` file with it.
 The file contents should now look similar to this:

-{% code title=".env" overflow="wrap" lineNumbers="false" %}
+{% code title=".env" overflow="wrap" %}
 ```shell
 SEED_PHRASE="artefact gasp crop double silk grid visual gather argue glow melody net" ACCOUNT_PRIVATE_KEY=YOUR_HEX_ENCODED_PRIVATE_KEY